-- (10) Where there is a change in the number of children who are dependants of the holder of a Certificate of Direct Investment or where he or she marries, divorces subsequent to the issue of the Certificate, or changes his or her occupation within the business or businesses, the holder shall so inform the Director of WORC of the fact and the Director of WORC may amend the Certificate accordingly and subject to such conditions as Director of WORC may, in his or her absolute discretion, determine. - (11) When paying the prescribed fee the holder shall also submit a declaration signed by the holder confirming that - - (a) the holder has provided to the Director of WORC audited financial statements pertaining to the holder's investments at the required intervals; - (b) the holder maintains the prescribed level of investment; - (c) none of the holder's business licences has been revoked; - (d) the holder was physically present in the Islands for a minimum of ninety days in aggregate in the preceding calendar year; and - the business or businesses are complying with the prescribed employment generating requirements.
+- (10) Where - (a) there is a change in the number of children who are dependants of the holder of a Certificate of Direct Investment: - (b) the holder - (i) marries or enters into a civil partnership; - (ii) divorces; or - (iii) dissolves a civil partnership, - subsequent to the issue of the Certificate; or - (c) changes that holder's occupation within the business or businesses, the holder shall so inform the Director of WORC of the fact and the Director of WORC may amend the Certificate accordingly and subject to such conditions as Director of WORC may, in the Director's absolute discretion, determine.
+43

+- (11) When paying the prescribed fee the holder shall also submit a declaration signed by the holder confirming that - (a) the holder has provided to the Director of WORC audited financial statements pertaining to the holder's investments at the required intervals; - (b) the holder maintains the prescribed level of investment; - (c) none of the holder's business licences has been revoked: - (d) the holder was physically present in the Islands for a minimum of ninety days in aggregate in the preceding calendar year; and - (e) the business or businesses are complying with the prescribed employment generating requirements.